 “Someday, Lis, I’ll go back,” said Private First Class Peter Robert Zanatta, of the 37th Engineer Combat Battalion, and first assault wave to hit Omaha Beach.
 “I’ll go back, and I’ll see it all again.
 I’ll see the beach, the barricades, and the graves.”

-The anniversary of D-Day was always special to her family.
+The anniversary of D-day was always special for her family.
 And like all the families of those who went to war, she describes how she came to realize her own father’s survival was a miracle: “So many men died.
 I know that my father watched many of his friends be killed.
 I know that he must have died inside a little each time.
-But his explanation to me was, "You did what you had to do, and you kept on going.”
+But his explanation to me was, ‘You did what you had to do, and you kept on going.’”

 We salute them today.
-But, Mr. President [Francois Mitterand of France], we also salute those who, like yourself, were already engaging the enemy inside your beloved country – the French Resistance.
+But, Mr. President, we also salute those who, like yourself, were already engaging the enemy inside your beloved country – the French Resistance.
 Your valiant struggle for France did so much to cripple the enemy and spur the advance of the armies of liberation.
 The French Forces of the Interior will forever personify courage and national spirit.
 They will be a timeless inspiration to all who are free and to all who would be free.

 Lisa Zanatta Henn began her story by quoting her father, who promised that he would return to Normandy.
 She ended with a promise to her father, who died 8 years ago of cancer: “I’m going there, Dad, and I’ll see the beaches and the barricades and the monuments.
 I’ll see the graves, and I’ll put flowers there just like you wanted to do.
-I’ll never forget what you went through, Dad, nor will I let any one else forget.
+I’ll feel all the things you made me feel through your stories and your eyes.
+I’ll never forget what you went through, Dad, nor will I let anyone else forget.
 And, Dad, I’ll always be proud.”

-Through the words of his loving daughter, who is here with us today, a D-Day veteran has shown us the meaning of this day far better than any President can.
-It is enough to say about Private Zanatta and all the men of honor and courage who fought beside him four decades ago: We will always remember.
+Through the words of his loving daughter, who is here with us today, a D-day veteran has shown us the meaning of this day far better than any President can.
+It is enough for us to say about Private Zanatta and all the men of honor and courage who fought beside him four decades ago: We will always remember.
 We will always be proud.
-We will always be prepared, so we may always be free.
+We will always be prepared, so we may be always free.

 Who We Are